Information For Prospective Sixth Form Students

 These opportunities prepare our students for the adult world, building confidence and broadening their educational provision.

-All year 12 students must select an enrichment option on application.
+All Year 12 students must select an enrichment option at the beginning of the academic year.
 Details of courses on offer can be found HERE Year 13 students are also actively encouraged to get involved with enrichment activities, both in and out of college,

 Amongst the range of activities we offer are: